Cedric921/LinkFarm/README.md

 2. `yarn install` in the project root folder on local to install npm packages

-3. `yarn seed` to initialize DB with initial seed data

-4. `yarn start` to start the studio and frontend locally
+3. `yarn start` to start the studio and frontend locally
    - Your CMS should be running on ...
    - Your frontend should be running on [http://localhost:3000](http://localhost:3000)

-5. Lint the code with:
+4. Lint the code with:

 ```bash
 # Linting scss files run